Frequently Asked Questions

 Over time we might adjust this display algorithm (and that's all it is, a way to try and visualise stake weight), in which case we'll update this FAQ entry.

-What does the yellow border and triangle mean?
+What does the red border and delinquency flag mean?

-We display a yellow warning triangle next to the validator name (or where the name would be if they don't have one) and a yellow border when they are currently delinquent.
+We display a red warning next to the validator name (or where the name would be if they don't have one) and a red border when they are currently delinquent.
 This means right now as of our systems' last observation they are delinquent as reported by the RPC Node our systems queried.